 The following factors are taken into consideration to build your score:

 - Whether you make payments on time

 How To Increase Your Credit Score Before Buying A House

 If you want to qualify for a loan and your credit score isn’t up to par, you can take actionable steps to increase your credit score.
 Rocket Mortgage is not a financial advisor, so it’s best to consult a professional for help repairing your credit.

 Tip #1: Pay Off Outstanding Debt

-One of the best ways to increase your credit score is to determine any outstanding debt you owe and pay on it until it’s paid in full.
+One of the best ways to increase your credit score is to identify any outstanding debt you owe and make payments on that debt until it’s paid in full.
 This is helpful for a couple of reasons.
 First, if your overall debt responsibilities go down, then you have room to take more on, which makes you less risky in your lender’s eyes.

 Tip #2: Pay Bills On Time